Difference Between Arteriosclerosis and Atherosclerosis

 This occurs when blood flows get restricted, and then fat cholesterol starts getting built on the walls of the arteries.
 This hardens the arteries and can affect mostly the heart.
 Arteriosclerosis leads to Atherosclerosis.
 This can cause many more diseases especially related to the heart.

 Heart disease is the most happening disease.
 There are types of Arteriosclerosis that depend on the sizes of arteries.
 Atherosclerosis can harden large arteries.
-Moenckeberg medical calcific sclerosis can harden medium-sized arteries.
+Moenckeberg medial calcific sclerosis can harden medium-sized arteries.

-This can occur when blood vessels start getting thick and then blocks the blood circulation to organs of the body.
+This can occur when blood vessels start getting thick and then block blood circulation to body organs.
 Arteries circulate blood to the organs of the body.
 Arteries lose their flexibility.
-The elasticity goes away then blocks the path from blood circulation, which later hardens the arteries in the body.
+The elasticity goes away and then blocks the path of blood circulation, which later hardens the arteries in the body.

 This disease has no symptoms.
 Even the kidney fails in this disease.
 A person can even lose vision in one eye.

 High blood pressure can even be a symptom of the disease.
 It can lead to obesity.
-The person with this disease can cause high blood pressure and high cholesterol.
+A person with this disease can cause high blood pressure and high cholesterol.

 Diabetic persons are prone to this disease.
 A person belonging to a family who has a history of heart disease can cause this disease.
 Smoking can also cause this disease.